Research

 Bingxin Lu, Zhenbing Zeng, Tieliu Shi (2013).
 Comparative study of de novo assembly and genome guided assembly strategies for transcriptome reconstruction based on RNA-Seq.
 Science China Life Sciences, 56(2), 143-155. https://doi.org/10.1007/s11427-013-4442-z.

-SVs often alter large genomic regions and play an important role in cancer progression.
-However, the complete landscape of SVs in cancer genomes has been understudied due to technical limitations and gradually gets improved with the new sequencing techniques such as long-read sequencing.
+SVs often alter large genomic regions and play an important role in both species evolution and cancer development.
+However, the complete landscape of SVs in the genomes has been understudied due to technical limitations and gradually gets improved with the new sequencing techniques such as long-read sequencing.

 Due to the extreme variety of SVs, graph-based genome representation provides a natural way to analyze SVs, but the utilities of these graphs have not been fully exploited.
-We are interested to develop new approaches to better understand the patterns and mechanisms of SVs with cancer genome graphs.
+We are interested in developing new approaches to better understand the patterns and mechanisms of SVs with genome graphs.